Gross domestic product (GDP) of Ukraine 2021

-In just two years, between 2013 and 2015, GDP in Ukraine has been dramatically reduced to half its amount.
-This very severe decrease is mainly due to the civil war in the eastern part of the country, which is causing many of its inhabitants to be internally displaced, and life in general to become increasingly difficult for Ukrainians - not just because of the war, but because the country’s economy is in desperate trouble: The inflation rate has risen to almost 50 percent, the second highest rate around the world behind Venezuela, and unemployment is now at over 11 percent.
+In just two years, between 2013 and 2015, GDP in Ukraine was dramatically reduced to half its amount.
+This very severe decrease was mainly due to the armed conflict in the eastern part of the country, which was causing many of its inhabitants to be internally displaced.
+Life in general became increasingly difficult for Ukrainians, not only because of the conflict, but also because of the country’s economic issues.
+The inflation rate had risen to almost 50 percent, and unemployment reached over nine percent.

-The industrial Donbass region located to the east of the country has also been devastated.
-Russia, Ukraine’s most important import and export partner until recently, most likely no longer plays this role, having caused a great shift in the country’s base economy.
-Ukraine’s national debt in relation to GDP is also unsustainable, having increased by over 50 percent in the last two years.
+Russia, formerly Ukraine’s most important trade partner, no longer played this role, having caused a great shift in the country’s base economy.
+Ukraine’s national debt in relation to GDP was also unsustainable, having increased to nearly 80 percent in 2015.
 Default or restructuring of its debt was inevitable, and eventually restructuring took place in August 2015.
-While the economy is expected to recover somewhat in 2016, its stability will depend on improving the stability of the country in order to create an environment in which the economy can operate and recover.